Lagree vs Barre

 Who It's Best For

-- Barre targets small muscles with isolation exercises
+- Barre targets small muscles with isolation exercises and pulsing movements

-- Lagree works the whole body with compound movements
+- Lagree works the whole body with compound movements under continuous tension

-- Lagree offers progressive resistance for continued results
+- Lagree offers progressive resistance for continued results and strength gains

-- Barre is dance-inspired; Lagree is machine-based
+- Barre is dance-inspired and approachable; Lagree is machine-based and intensive

 The Verdict